imminentgloom/delayyyyyyyy/README.md

 # delayyyyyyyy

-Warm delay with modulation and stereo separation for Monome Norns.
+Warm delay with send level, modulation and stereo separation for Monome Norns.